elmahio/documentation/docs/cli-log.md

 # Log a message from the CLI

-The `log` command is used to store a log message in a specified log
+The `log` command is used to store a log message in a specified log.

 ## Usage